nchrist5/IronForgedBotJS/README.md

-# IronLandBotJS
+# IronForgedBotJS
-JS Code for Iron Land Bot 3.0
+JS Code for Iron Forged Discord Bot
   - Written Mythologies and ChatGPT
   - Revised into semi-readable code and not complete spaghetti by Noodlebonk